Feeling good during pregnancy – listen to your body

 - Every step counts.

-- Utilise household chores, grocery shopping, outdoor activities with your family and other daily chores.
+- Utilise household chores, shopping trips, outdoor activities with your family and other daily activities.

 - Breaks improve blood circulation, activate muscles and reduce strain on your body.